k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 From the Project Tree:

-1. Select the file/s or folder/s to be included in the extension.
+1. Select the file(s) or folder(s) to be included in the extension.

-2. Right-click and choose **Add to Extension Artifacts List**.
+2. Right-click and choose **Add to Extension Artifacts List...**

      ![](images/web/29_add_files.png)

-3. A pop-up window will appear, prompting you to choose from a list, the right extension that these files shall be added into.
+3. A pop-up window will appear, prompting you to choose from a list, the right extension that these files should be added into.

 4. This operation updates the `artifactsSourcePaths.txt` file, which maintains a list of included files or folders.
 Thus, when you add project's files the `artifactsSourcePaths.txt` file is automatically opened or get focus, if already opened (The file can be updated manually or incrementally by adding more files as needed.)